benhoyt/benhoyt.github.com/writings/count-words.md

 The simple Go version is significantly faster than the simple Python version, but only a little bit faster than the optimized Python version (and almost double the number of lines of code -- there's definitely more boilerplate and low-level concerns).

-To use Go's profiler, you have to add a few lines of code to the start of your program:
+To use Go's profiler, you have to add a few lines of code to the start of your program (in addition to `import "runtime/pprof"`):

 ```go
 f, err := os.Create("cpuprofile")